-S’mores.
+S'mores.
 Summer.
 They just go together.
-There’s no denying the chemistry.
-It’s a match made in heaven and one I like to celebrate on the regular.
-These s’mores truffles take the quintessential combo of graham crackers, chocolate, and marshmallow and turn them into one helluva bite.
+These S'mores Truffles take the quintessential combo of graham crackers, chocolate, and marshmallow and turn them into one helluva bite.

 This post may contain affiliate links.
 If you click on a link and then make a purchase, I may get a small commission from that sale, at no extra cost to you.